fraile-tok/fraile-tok/README.md

 ### Currently Working On
 — My Biomedical Research Thesis (+ paper, God willing).
 See some of the [scripts](https://github.com/fraile-tok/scripts-tesis) I am working on/using.

-— A script to generate diplomas/certificates based of info in a .csv and a template in Word.